“`xml

 Travelers can use an online form to register.

-They’ll need to pick their departure location and provide some basic info.
+Just pick your departure location and fill in some basic info.

-The form sends an email to the chosen passenger terminal.
+Your form sends an email to your chosen passenger terminal.

-It’s a handy way to get on the list for potential flights.
+It’s a neat way to get on the list for potential flights!

 Is there a price tag for catching a ride with Space-A?

-Food and other extras aren’t included, so plan for those costs too.
+Remember, food and extras aren’t included, so plan for those costs too.

 Can retirees look forward to jetting off with Space-A travel?

-They’re welcome to hop on flights when space is available.
+They can hop on flights when there’s space available.

 Where can I sneak a peek at the Space-A flight schedules?

-Flight schedules change often, so it’s best to check close to travel time.
+Flight schedules change frequently, so it’s best to check them close to travel time.

-Many bases post their schedules online or on Facebook.
+Many bases post their schedules online or share updates on Facebook.

-The AMC website is a good place to start looking.
+The AMC website is a solid starting point.

 What’s the scoop on Space-A travel locations?

-You can go to lots of places with Space-A. Flights go to military bases in the U.S. and around the world.
+Flights go to military bases both in the U.S. and around the globe.